 gcloud container clusters create EXAMPLE-CLUSTER-NAME \ --scopes https://www.googleapis.com/auth/cloud-platform

-You must be using Compute Engine VM instances running 64-bit Debian Linux images.
+Make sure your Compute Engine VM instances are running a 64-bit Debian Linux image.

-To use Stackdriver Debugger, your Compute Engine VM instances are created with the access scope option Allow full access to all Cloud APIs, or have one of the following access scopes:
+Make sure your Compute Engine VM instances are created with the access scope option Allow full access to all Cloud APIs, or have one of the following access scopes:

 The current Go compiler's optimizations interfere with accurate debugging.
 As a result, Stackdriver Debugger shows incorrect information about your application when your application is built with the default Go compiler optimizations.

 To get the correct debugging information, build your application without the default optimizations.
 The following sample commands demonstrate how to disable optimizations when using go1.10 or a later version:

 The Stackdriver Debugger agent is a light-weight binary that you enable for your application at startup.
 The agent starts with your application and communicates with the Stackdriver Debugger backend while the application is running.

-Once you've built and deployed your Compute Engine application, download the pre-built agent executable:
+Once you've built and deployed your Compute Engine application, download and install the debug agent:

--sourcecontextspecifies the path to the JSON-formatted file containing your source context configuration.
-See Generate the source context file for information on generating this file.
+PATH_TO_FILEspecifies the relative path to the JSON-formatted file containing your source context configuration.
+See Selecting Source Code Automatically for information on generating this file.

 APP_VERSIONis an application-supplied version marker.
 For example, you could use a build number.
 The GCP Console displays the running version as

 module - version.
 For example,